Wagon-wheel effect

-The wagon-wheel effect (alternatively called stagecoach-wheel effect or stroboscopic effect) is an optical illusion in which a spoked wheel appears to rotate differently from its true rotation.
-The wheel can appear to rotate more slowly than the true rotation, it can appear stationary, or it can appear to rotate in the opposite direction from the true rotation.
-This last form of the effect is sometimes called the reverse rotation effect.
+The wagon-wheel effect (alternatively called stagecoach-wheel effect) is an optical illusion in which a spoked wheel appears to rotate differently from its true rotation.
+The wheel can appear to rotate more slowly than the true rotation, it can appear stationary, or it can appear to rotate in the opposite direction from the true rotation (reverse rotation effect).

 The wagon-wheel effect is most often seen in film or television depictions of stagecoaches or wagons in Western movies, although recordings of any regularly spoked rotating object will show it, such as helicopter rotors, aircraft propellers and car rims.
 In these recorded media, the effect is a result of temporal aliasing.
 It can also commonly be seen when a rotating wheel is illuminated by flickering light.
 These forms of the effect are known as stroboscopic effects: the original smooth rotation of the wheel is visible only intermittently.
 A version of the wagon-wheel effect can also be seen under continuous illumination.

 Under stroboscopic conditions

-Stroboscopic conditions ensure that the visibility of a rotating wheel is broken into a series of brief episodes in which its motion is either absent (in the case of movie cameras) or minimal (in the case of stroboscopes), interrupted by longer episodes of invisibility.
-It is customary to call the former episodes frames.
-An analog movie camera that records images on filmstock typically operates at 24 frames per second while digital movie cameras operate at 25 frames per second (PAL; European Standards), or at 29.97 frames per second (NTSC; North American Standards).
-A standard television operates at 59.94 or at 50 images per second (a video frame is two separate images; see interlace).
-The shutter behavior of the camera influences aliasing, as the overall shape of the exposure over time determines the band-limiting of the system before sampling, an important factor in aliasing.
-A temporal anti-aliasing filter can be applied to a camera to achieve better band-limiting and reduce the wagon-wheel effect.

-A stroboscope can typically have its frequency set to any value.
+Stroboscopic conditions ensure that the visibility of a rotating wheel is broken into a series of very brief episodes, interrupted by episodes of invisibility.
+While cameras usually offer little or no options to adjust the frequency of recording to the frequency of a fast cyclic motion, a stroboscope can typically have its frequency set to any value.
 Artificial lighting that is temporally modulated when powered by alternating current, such as gas discharge lamps (including neon, mercury vapor, sodium vapor and fluorescent tubes), flicker at twice the frequency of the power line (for example 100 times per second on a 50-cycle line).
 In each cycle of current the power peaks twice (once with positive voltage and once with negative voltage) and twice goes to zero, and the light output varies accordingly.
 In all of these cases, a person sees a rotating wheel under stroboscopic conditions.